Episode353/wwg24/README.txt

 ----------------------------------------------------------------
 Features to add:
 	- Single PLayer Shooting range
+		- Make entities that look like a shooting range dummy and play an animation when shot, so they can be used in trenchbroom -making more entitites would be cool for those maps, and the sooner we make the entities the more they can be used in maps / as we build more maps
 	- Scoreboard
 	- Usernames
 	- Replace Sprite Charachter with Low Poly Wizard